hoolah is transforming omnichannel Buy Now Pay Later with help from Salesforce

 Employee engagement is also a high priority at hoolah.
 Known internally as ‘hoolahgans’, Singh says the company's employees are key to achieving its strategy.

 “While our tech solutions are very important to our operations, all companies are made of people.
 Our strength is the passion, energy, drive and determination of our people.”

 The company’s positive, pro-active culture was put to the test during the Covid-19 pandemic.
-Thornton says communication was critical in a work-from-home environment, and the company used Salesforce Chatter to enable real-time collaboration and information sharing.
+Singh says communication was critical in a work-from-home environment, and the company used Salesforce Chatter to enable real-time collaboration and information sharing.

 “We also invested in vouchers from a local retailer so people could buy chairs and desks, and we drove engagement with virtual coffee mornings, games nights and town halls.
 Most people adapted extremely well.”

 As for the company’s merchants, hoolah’s online payment system helped many make a swift shift from in-store sales to e-commerce as consumers rushed online.

 “Many of our merchants saw growth in online sales and increases in basket size during the pandemic,” says Singh.
 “While hoolah was born digital, we want to assist our merchants on their digital transformation journey, and the pandemic has certainly accelerated that for many.”

 Supporting future expansion